Saifmalik2004/Spring-FRAMEWORK/13-WebSecurity/3-customizeWithRequestMatcher/README.md

-Here's your next structured README covering **custom Spring Security configuration** using `requestMatchers`, along with a beginner-friendly explanation of why it's necessary, how it works, and an introduction to CSRF protection.

----

 # 🔐 Custom Spring Security Configuration – Part 2

 In this guide, we move beyond permitting all requests and set up **custom security rules** using `requestMatchers`.
 This gives us more control by allowing only specific pages to be public, while preparing others to be secured later.